cs50nestm/web/homepage/README.md

 ## How to Submit
 ### Step 1 of 2

-Ensure that index.html is in ~/chapter5/homepage, as with:
+Ensure that index.html is in homepage, as with:

 ```
 cd homepage